c-base/romonit/README.md

 # fw-mm
-Contains a small firmware for romonit devices, which blinks the LED once and puts the AVR in powerdown mode.
-Current consumption is below 10uA @3.3V.
+Contains a small firmware for romonit devices, which blinks the LED once evet 8s, switces the LCD on and puts the AVR in powersave mode.
+Current consumption is around 20uA @3.3V.